 All staff are responsible for understanding and complying with their duties concerning Conflicts of Interests.

 Any Councillor, member or staff connected with the making of a Decision, must not knowingly

 and willingly condone any Decision Maker with a Conflict of Interest to infringe their obligations under section 5 concerning that Decision.

-This obligation may be satisfied by reporting the Conflict of Interest to a direct line manager for staff, the Faculty Board Chair for Faculty Board members or the Chair of Council for Councillors.
+This obligation may be satisfied by reporting the Conflict of Interest to a direct line manager for staff, the Faculty Council Chair for Faculty Council members or the Chair of the RACGP Board for RACGP Board members.

 7. Non-compliance with this policy